serjG901/school-salary/README.md

 # school-salary
- do good learning and give money
+ do learning and get money